 English is a compulsory subject which is differentiated in response to ability level.
 The subject is taught from a functional level through to GCSE with an aim to develop pupils’ communication skills and increase their command of language through speaking, reading and writing.
 Each student will study at least three-four hours of English per week in classes of no more than six students.

 The AQA Functional English qualification aims to gives students practical skills for the modern world and helps them get the most from life, learning and work.

 The AQA GCSE English qualification is also provided for students and encourages them to:

 Literacy for students who are not ready to follow a Level 1 course

 Our students with SEND are offered at least four hours per week one-to-one and small group literacy lessons.
 These are taught in a context of coping with real life situations.
 Students who struggle with learning disabilities are supported to develop in their specific areas of difficulty, with an emphasis on developing independence.

-Students may sit an AQA Entry Level course Step Up to English (which has only recently been introduced) if they are ready to do so.
+Students may sit the AQA Entry Level course Step Up to English (which has only recently been introduced) if they are ready to do so.

 Click the icons below to view other subjects